FanaHOVA/ember-cli-backstop/README.md

 ember install:addon ember-cli-backstop
 ```
 ## Configuration
-Ember install will create a directory at ```sh root_project/tests/backstop `` containing a backstop.json file and an empty references directory.
+The ember-cli-backstop generator will create a directory at `/tests/backstop ` containing a backstop.json file and an empty references directory.

 The backstop.json will be auto generated as shown below.
 For information on configuring this file see the [BackstopJS Github] (https://github.com/garris/BackstopJS)